-- General housekeeping, shopping for groceries and medications, meal preparation and planning, laundry, and personal hygiene in the form of baths (help with tub baths or showers and bed baths).
+- Shopping for groceries and medications, meal preparation and planning, laundry, personal hygiene in the form of baths (help with tub baths or showers and bed baths) and light house cleaning.

-- Services not provided are moving heavy furniture or lifting more than forty pounds, washing windows, walls, etc., shopping for household items or clothing, dispensing medication or performing tasks that require skilled nursing training, yard work, work outside the home, or seasonal cleaning.
+- Services not provided are moving heavy furniture, lifting more than forty pounds, washing windows, walls, etc., shopping for household items or clothing, dispensing medication, yard work, work outside the home, seasonal cleaning or performing tasks that require skilled nursing training.

 Clark County Social Service (C.C.S.S.) contracts with private agencies for homemaker services.
 These services provide coverage during weekends, holidays, and evening hours, as well as regular working hours.
 Eligibility for H.H.H.A. services is determined in accordance with C.C.S.S. eligibility rules for medical assistance, and an individualized plan of care.
 For more information about the H.H.H.A. program, please contact the program office at C.C.S.S.at (702) 455-4270 or use the Email option below to send your request or referral to the program administrator: SeniorServices@ClarkCountyNV.Gov.